Sarah Spiegel (singer): Early life

 Spiegel was born in Long Branch, New Jersey, to Mel and Fran Spiegel.
+An only child, she was inspired by her father's love of show business.
+"Growing up, he always had Broadway shows playing on his record player, so when I showed an interest at age 4, they enrolled me in classes."

-Growing up in Belmar, New Jersey, she studied tap and jazz dancing.
+Growing up in Belmar, New Jersey, Spiegel studied tap and jazz dancing.
 She studied acting at the Spring Lake (New Jersey) Theatre Company, where she performed in such plays as Godspell, A Midsummer Night's Dream, and Scrooge.
-At 14, Spiegel moved with her parents to Jupiter, Florida, where she attended Dreyfoos School of the Arts.
+At 14, Spiegel moved with her parents to Jupiter, Florida, where she attended Dreyfoos School of the Arts, majoring in musical theatre.
 As a senior in high school, she was nominated for a foreign language scholarship from the Pathfinder High School Scholarship Awards.
 Spiegel won a full scholarship to college and awards of excellence in performance competitions in the areas of solo and duet singing and acting.
 She studied music and began singing locally and appearing in plays, commercials, TV shows, and films produced in Florida.

 Career

 Spiegel acted on television and appeared solo in various nightclubs in Florida and around the country.
-From 2008, she hosted industrial shows as a General Motors spokesperson with Kyle Gass.
+At age 9, she began acting in film and television, including appearances in Nickelodeon's Clarissa Explains It All and Welcome Freshmen, and in a deleted bit part in Woody Allen's New York Stories.
+From 2008, she hosted industrial shows as a General Motors spokesperson.
 In 2009, she joined the Louis Prima Jr. band, Louis Prima Jr. and the Witnesses, and toured America for four years as soloist with the band, appearing in Las Vegas, Manhattan, and Los Angeles stops on the tour, as well as in Italy, including an appearance in Louis Prima's family home town of Palermo, Italy.
 She left the band in 2013 to pursue a successful solo career.
 Since then, she has opened for Frank Sinatra Jr. and Nancy Sinatra and appeared in concert with Jeff Goldblum and Donny Most.

 In November, 2020, Spiegel released an album of songs from World War II, titled As Time Goes By, comprising songs from her 2018 one-woman stage production Through the Perilous Fight (We Never Stopped Singing).
 The album included an original song, "Dreamtime", with lyrics by Spiegel and music by Spiegel and Carl Byron.